ade-la-c/ft_irc/ft_irc_docs.md

 ```

 Give a nickname or change the existing one\
-Maximun 9 characters\
+It has a maximum of 9 characters\
-If it is already in use, a nickname collision occurs.\
+If it is already in use, a nickname collision occurs.
 As a result, all instances of the nickname are removed & if it comes from a nickname change, the old one is also removed\
 If the collusion comes from a directly connected client (always the case for us), the server may simply drop the command and respond with ERR\_NICKCOLLISION

 * Replies: